sbmlteam/moccasin/README.md

 A lot remains to be done on MOCCASIN in many areas, from improving the interpretation of MATLAB to adding support for SED-ML.
 We would be happy to receive your help and participation if you are interested.
 Please feel free to contact the developers.

-A quick way to find out what is currently on people's plates and our near-term plans is to look at the  [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/977060) for this project.
+A quick way to find out what is currently on people's plates and our near-term plans is to look at the [GitHub issue tracker](https://github.com/sbmlteam/moccasin/issues) for this project.

 Everyone is asked to read and respect the [code of conduct](CONDUCT.md) when participating in this project.